 A student’s home university retains the right to set and grade other assessment tasks related to the program.
 While ACICIS makes a recommendation about how much academic credit a student should be awarded for their participation in the program, it is up to individual home universities to determine their own protocols and rules for awarding academic credit to students who undertake and successfully complete the program.

-The program components are used to inform the Academic Program Officer’s ‘Student Outcome Evaluation’ report are listed on the appropriate pages below:
+The program components are used to inform the Academic Program Officer’s ‘Student Outcome Evaluation’ report and are listed on the appropriate pages below:

 Business Professional Practicum (BPP) Program Components